-There's no doubt you’ve been busy this year.
-Small business owners like you deserve a break to kick back and relax this holiday season.
+There's no doubt you’ve been stressed this year.
+Business owners, like you, deserve a break to kick back and relax this holiday season.

-In keeping with the festive spirit, we’re sharing 5 ways small business owners can give themselves some love and appreciation over the holidays.
-It’s the perfect time to replenish the soul!
+Here are 5 ways small business owners can give themselves some love and appreciation over the holidays.

 1. Reconnect with Your Creative Side